NaturailyShopify/Naturaily-netlify/_posts/2019-10-07-rubyc-2019-highlights.md

 Katrina has presented how you can refactor the code in a controlled, safe manner, using small steps.
 She explained this by using a funny song about creatures eating creatures.
 The song has a repetition in it that can be abstracted as an algorithm.

 At the beginning, there is a program, reflected as the whole text of a song.
-This is a very simple representation that does not reveal the recurrency in that text.
-After several small steps of refactors, we end up with an algorithmic representation of this song that reveals recurrency in this text.
+This is a very simple representation that does not reveal the recursion in that text.
+After several small steps of refactors, we end up with an algorithmic representation of this song that reveals recursion in this text.

 Then, Katrina showed how easily she can introduce new variations to this song by giving it different data.
 It was fun to watch and very valuable at the same time, because she showed us how, through small changes, you can eventually restructure your code to make it more robust and prepared for future changes.